Cocoom/Cocoom.github.io/docs/advanced/teams-setup-admin.md

 ⇢ More info : [Microsoft doc link](https://docs.microsoft.com/en-us/microsoftteams/teams-app-permission-policies)

-Shown in the image below, there’s an example of customized policy defined where:
+Shown in the image below, there’s an example of customized permissions policy defined where:

 - Only Microsoft Power Apps & Power BI apps are blocked (all other Microsoft apps are allowed)
 - Cocoom & Trello are the only third-party apps allowed to be installed